kleinomicslab/mrbin/cran-comments/cran-comments.md

 ## Update

 This is an update.
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 10 install, R 3.5.1
+* Windows, using devtools::check_win_devel()
+* Linux, using devtools::check_rhub()

+## R CMD check results

+0 errors | 0 warnings | 0 notes

+## Downstream dependencies
+There are currently no downstream dependencies for this package.

+## Update

+This is an update.
+Changes to this version are minor and can be found in the NEWS.md file.

+## Test environments
+* local Windows 10 install, R 3.5.1
+* Windows, using devtools::check_win_devel()
+* Linux, using devtools::check_rhub()

+## R CMD check results

+0 errors | 0 warnings | 0 notes

+## Downstream dependencies
+There are currently no downstream dependencies for this package.

+## Update

+This is an update.
 In this version I have changed the following:

 * cat() was replaced by warning() or message()